 Pic 3 shows the top lip also forming a cushion between the top teeth and the top of the mouthpiece

-Below are some extracts from the Ben Davis' book, which must have been quite controvertial at the time as the 'no-lip over teeth' saxophone embouchure (shown in pic.1) was quite revolutionary.
+Below are some extracts from the Ben Davis' book, (published by Henri Selmer) which is now sadly out of print.
+This was quite controvertial at the time as the 'no-lip over teeth' saxophone embouchure (shown in the first diagram above) was quite revolutionary.

 "There are three types of embouchure, two of which, in my opinion, are wrong.
 I will explain what they are and why I think they are wrong as we go along.
 First, the right embouchure, which I call, for the sake of differentiation, the "new" embouchure.
 Open the mouth in the shape of a small o; keep the lips close to, but not drawn in over the teeth.
 Then insert the mouthpiece.
 Rest the lower lip against the lower teeth; then lower the reed onto the rim of the lip, so that the inside of the lip forms a cushion between the teeth and the lip.
 Do not draw the lip in over the teeth.
 It must just rest against them so that only the thinnest part of the fleshy inside lip is pushed over the teeth when the mouthpiece is in playing position.
 The rest of the lower lip will then form a sort of support for that part of the reed which is immediately outside the mouth.
 Next, lower the upper teeth on to the mouthpiece with the lightest of pressure.
 The upper lip must not come between the teeth and the mouthpiece in any way.
 Finally close the lips round the sides of the mouthpiece so that no air can escape from the sides of the mouth.
 Don't, however, exert so much pressure that the corners of the mouth are tensed.
 Neither pout the lips.
 You have now the "new" saxophone embouchure.
 It is illustrated, slightly exaggerated in order to make it clearer, in pic 1.